mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/install/install-airgapped/index.md

 ### Autoscaling on AWS

-In an airgapped environment, accessing AWS services requires setting up VPC endpoints.
+In an air gapped environment, accessing AWS services requires setting up VPC endpoints.
 These are gateways/interfaces which enable direct access to services like EC2, without going through the public Internet.

 To enable the VPC endpoints needed to make autoscaler work on AWS, apply the following changes in the `cluster.yaml`: